Measurement of the radiative decay of polarized muons in the MEG experiment

 \section{Introduction}

 In the Standard Model of particle physics (SM), muons decay through the purely leptonic weak interaction: the tree level process is $\michel$ (Michel decay).
 This decay has been carefully studied since the discovery of the muon and still provides one of the most useful tools for studying the weak interactions.
-Radiative muon decay, $\rmd$ (RMD), is similar to the Michel decay with the extra emission of a photon through inner Bremsstrahlung.
+Radiative muon decay, $\rmd$ (RMD), is the first order QED correction to Michel decay with the additional emission of one inner bremsstrahlung photon.

-The importance of studying RMD is twofold: on one hand, it provides a tool for investigating weak interactions, especially when the decaying muons are polarized, since it is sensitive to some of the parameters appearing in the most general formula of muon decay; on the other hand, it constitutes important sources of background for experiments searching for rare muon decays, not allowed in the minimal SM, such as $\megsign$.
-RMD events form a time-correlated background for the $\megsign$ search when the two neutrinos carry away little energy.
-At the same time, RMD events also constitute a dominant accidental background for experiments operating at high muon stopping rates, by random time-overlapping of high energy photons from these decays with high energy positrons from SM Michel decays.
-Moreover, the identification of the time-correlated peak due to RMD events allows a calibration of the positron--photon relative timing as well as producing a measure of the associated resolution and so providing a strong internal consistency check for the $\megsign$ analysis.
+The importance of studying RMD is twofold: on one hand, it provides a tool for investigating weak interactions since it is sensitive to some of parameters appearing in the most general formula of muon decay; this approach is followed in e.g. \cite{Eichenberger84,munyangabe_2012}.
+On the other hand, it constitutes important sources of background for experiments searching for rare muon decays, not allowed in the minimal SM, such as $\megsign$.
+RMD events form a time-correlated background for the $\megsign$ search when the two neutrinos carry away so little momentum that the RMD event falls within the signal window for $\megsign$ events, determined by the experimental resolutions.
+Moreover, high energy $\gamma$-rays from RMD events constitute the dominant accidental background for experiments operating at high muon stopping rates, by random time-overlapping with high energy positrons from Michel decays.
+Finally, the identification of the time-correlated peak due to RMD events allows a calibration of the positron--photon relative timing as well as a measure of the associated resolution and provides a strong internal consistency check for the $\megsign$ analysis.